PrincetonUniversity/install_lammps/01_installing/README.md

 ## Stellar

-See the stellar_intel directory at the top of this page.
+See the stellar-intel directory at the top of this page.

 ## TigerGPU